 After a brief run at amateur kickboxing, Rogan turned to metaphorically killing on stage rather than literally dropping bodies on floors.

 David Duchovny has starred in a plethora of great films and television shows, though he is most widely known for his Golden Globe performances as Fox Mulder on the out-of-this-world smash hit The X-Files, Californication and the 1990 cult classic, Twin Peaks.

 Before Duchovny established himself as an acting phenom, he was flaunting his talents on the hardwood.
 Duchovny was the captain of his high school basketball team before playing for the JV team at Princeton.

 Fun fact: Duchovny desperately wanted to play Woody Harrison’s character, Billy Hoyle, in White Men Can’t Jump and even auditioned for the part.

-Uzo Aduba may play her part as Suzanne “Crazy Eyes” Warren on Orange is the New Black almost a little to well, because it’s just plain hard to picture her being, well, not crazy.
+Uzo Aduba may play her part as Suzanne “Crazy Eyes” Warren on Orange is the New Black almost a little too well, because it is just plain hard to picture her being, well, anything but crazy.

-Before Aduba embarked on her career in theatre and film, her focus was on sports.
+Before Aduba embarked on her career in theatre and film, however, her focus was on sports.

 Aduba was an incredible sprinter and one of Boston University’s top talents, running the 55, 100 and 200-meter dash.
-For a little perspective on just how fantastic her time at BU was, her personal best of 7.07 seconds in the 55-meter – that’s only .04 seconds shy of the school record.
+For a little perspective on just how fantastic her time at BU was, she had a personal best of 7.07 seconds in the 55-meter dash– that’s only .04 seconds shy of the school record.

 Hollywood’s 5’9” Italian Stallion was the real deal in the ring.
 Before turning to acting, Danza sported a 9-3 record as a pro with all but two of his wins coming in the first round!